stevenysw/stevenysw.github.io/index.md

 ## [Research](./research.html)
-My research interests lie in statistical learning theory, change point detection and their application in social science, economics and finance.
+My research interests lie in non-parametric statistics, high-dimensional statistics, learning theory and their application in social science, economics and finance.

 ## [Teaching](./teaching.html)
 I have been working at both UC Berkeley and UCLA.